hashicorp/vscode-terraform/README.md

 "opentofu.validation.enableEnhancedValidation": false
 ```

 The extension also provides validation through [`tofu validate`](https://opentofu.org/docs/cli/commands/validate/).
 This can be triggered via command palette.
-Unlike the other validation methods, this one requires the Terraform CLI installed and a previous successful run of `tofu init` (i.e. local installation of all providers and modules) to function correctly.
+Unlike the other validation methods, this one requires the OpenTofu CLI installed and a previous successful run of `tofu init` (i.e. local installation of all providers and modules) to function correctly.
 It is the slowest method, but the most thorough - i.e. it will catch the most mistakes.

 ![](docs/validation-cli-command.png)